 It’s tempting to report that Knights Valley is one of the last, remote corners of Sonoma County that’s undeveloped, like a picture postcard of the sleepy agricultural valleys of an older California.
 But that isn’t the whole story: Knights Valley is one of the few areas that may have actually become more rural over the last century.

-Formerly part of a Mexican land grant holding of one Jose de los Santos Berryessa, Mallocomes Valley was renamed after Thomas B. Knight, a New England immigrant said to have participated in the Bear Flag Revolt.
+Formerly part of a Mexican land grant holding of one Jose de los Santos Berryessa, Mallocomes Valley was renamed for Thomas B. Knight, a New England immigrant said to have participated in the Bear Flag Revolt.

 But the post office, general store, and the town of Kellogg burned down in the 1960s.
 When vineyards and wineries eventually returned to the valley in the ’70s and ’80s, they brought with them no tasting rooms, no hotels, and no commercial development of any kind with them.

 However, today there are 2,000 vineyard acres in Knights Valley, which earned AVA status in 1983.

 Cabernet Sauvignon and other Bordeaux varietals reign in this warm, high valley.
 Also Chardonnay, Syrah, and Sauvignon Blanc.

 The Lay of the Land

 The Knights Valley AVA abuts the Alexander Valley AVA to the west, Chalk Hill to the south, and cozies up to Calistoga, in Napa Valley, on the east.
 The only practical access to the valley is via twisty sections of Highway 128 through mountainous terrain.
 Suddenly the road straightens out in a high valley, where it's bordered by stately oaks draped with Spanish moss.